How Out-of-Distribution Data Hurts Semi-Supervised Learning: Introduction

 \section{Introduction}

-Deep learning models (e.g., AlexNet~\citep{krizhevsky2012imagenet}, ResNet~\citep{he2016deep}) have been shown to be successful on several supervised learning task, such as computer vision~\citep{szegedy2015going}, natural language processing~\citep{graves2013generating}, and speech recognition~\citep{graves2013speech}.
-However, these deep learning models are data-hungry and often require huge labeled datasets to leverage its full potential.
-Moreover, labeling a large amount of unlabeled data can be expensive.
-Therefore, it is natural to consider learning frameworks that can utilize unlabeled data instead of depending on labeled data.
-Semi-supervised learning (SSL)~\citep{zhu2005semi} provides a framework to learn representations from the large unlabeled set.
-SSL is an active research area, and a variety of SSL algorithms such as Entropy Minimization(EntMin)~\citep{grandvalet2005semi}, pseudo-label based methods ~\citep{lee2013pseudo, arazo2019pseudo,berthelot2019mixmatch} and consistency based methods ~\citep{sajjadi2016regularization,laine2016temporal,tarvainen2017mean,miyato2018virtual} were proposed.
+Deep learning approaches have been shown to be successful on several supervised learning tasks, such as computer vision~\cite{dong2022neural,wang2021clear}, natural language processing~\cite{xu2021boosting}, and speech recognition~\cite{zhao2022seed}.
+However, these deep learning models are data-hungry and often require massive amounts of labeled examples to obtain good performance.
+Obtaining high-quality labeled examples can be very time-consuming and expensive, particularly where specialized skills are required in labeling (for example, in cancer detection on X-ray or CT-scan images).
+As a result, semi-supervised learning (SSL) has emerged as a very promising direction, where the learning algorithms try to effectively utilize the large unlabeled set (in conjunction) with a relatively small labeled set.
+Several recent SSL algorithms have been proposed for deep learning and have shown great promise empirically.
+These include Entropy Minimization ~\cite{grandvalet2005semi}, pseudo-label based methods ~\cite{lee2013pseudo, arazo2019pseudo,berthelot2019mixmatch} and consistency based methods ~\cite{sajjadi2016regularization,laine2016temporal,tarvainen2017mean,miyato2018virtual} to name a few.

-Despite the positive results of the above SSL methods, they are designed based on the assumption that both labeled and unlabeled sets have the same distribution.
-Fig~\ref{fig:example} (a) shows an example of this conventional SSL.
-However, this assumption may not hold in many real-world applications, such as web classification~\citep{yang2011can} and medical diagnosis~\citep{yang2015maximum}, where some unlabeled examples are from novel classes unseen in the labeled data.
-As illustrated in Fig~\ref{fig:example} (b), in an image classification task, labeled images contain two classes (vehicle and airplane), named in-distribution (ID) classes, but unlabeled images include two novel classes (cat and dog) that are not present in the labeled images.
-When the unlabeled set contains OODs, the performance of deep SSL can degrade substantially and is sometimes even worse than simple supervised learning (SL) approaches~\citep{oliver2018realistic}.
+Despite the success of these SSL methods, they are designed with the assumption that labeled and unlabeled data have the same distribution.
+Fig~\ref{fig:example} (a) shows an example of this.
+However, this assumption may not hold in many real-world applications, such as web classification and medical diagnosis, where some unlabeled examples are from novel classes unseen in the labeled data.
+For example, Fig~\ref{fig:example} (b) illustrates an image classification scenario with out-of-distribution data, where the unlabeled dataset contains two novel classes (bicycle and clock) compared to the in-distribution classes (flower and beetle) in the labeled dataset.
+When the unlabeled set contains OOD examples (OODs), deep SSL performance can degrade substantially and is sometimes even worse than simple supervised learning (SL) approaches~\cite{oliver2018realistic}.
+Moreover, it is unreasonable to expect a human to go through and clean a large and massive unlabeled set in such cases.